London Riders' Championship

-The London Riders' Championship was an individual speedway competition for top riders of teams from London.
-It was a very prestigious competition, especially in its early days.
+The London Riders' Championship was an individual motorcycle speedway competition for top riders of teams from London.
+It was a prestigious competition, especially in its early days.

+History

+The event was introduced in 1930.
+It was considered a prestigious competition, especially in its early days due to the fact that the leading teams in British speedway at the time were all from London.
 However, as the number of teams from London dwindled, so did interest in the competition.
 The last competition was held in 1983.